derhuerst/eco-counter-organisations/readme.md

 ## Usage

-The npm package contains a list of IDs and names.
+The npm package contains a list of organisations, each with an ID and a name.
+An organisation is a set of counters.
+Using [`eco-counter-client`](https://github.com/derhuerst/eco-counter-client), you can get all counters in these organisations.

 ```js
 const orgs = require('eco-counter-organisations')